 This can be caused by many different things, some internal, some external.

-Some of the causes of poor appetite in old dogs include:
+Some of the causes of decreased appetite in old dogs include:

 - Reduced sense of smell/taste